BU-Spark/pitne-voter-app/README.md

 ### Drop Box Locations:
 This page contains static links to voting locations, as well as an iframe to an ArcGIS map containing ballot drop-off station locations.
 The url for the iframe is located in the index.tsx page.

+### About Us
+This page contains information regarding Yawu Miller, his other website The FlipSide, and the role of Spark! in this project.

 ### Subscribe Popup and Newsletter Form:
 These are two forms, the popup appears only on the Candidate Info page while the Newsletter Form is a persistent footer on every page.
 Entering an email adds it to the Mailchimp audience collection through next.js serverless functions.